rafburzy/Data-Analytics/Data_analysis_in_R/README.md

 # Data Analysis in R

 This is a repository hosting scripts for data analysis using R, which are based on Six Sigma methodology for contiunous data.
-My intention is to give a broader outline in the series of [Medium articles](https://medium.com/@rafburzy)
+My intention is to give a broader outline in the series of [Medium articles](https://medium.com/@rafburzy/list/data-analysis-using-r-ee8d0237d53f)

-At the moment the following projects are available:
+This series includes the following projects:

 1. Plotting continuous data and normality test.
 2. Capability analysis.